asynkron/gam-web/src/docs/concepts/terminology.md

 >Note
 >
->The only guarantee that GAM provides about messages sent between a given pair of actors is that their order is always preserved. see [Message Delivery Reliability](message-delivery-reliability)
+>The only guarantee that ProtoAct provides about messages sent between a given pair of actors is that their order is always preserved. see [Message Delivery Reliability](message-delivery-reliability)

 ## Non-blocking Guarantees (Progress Conditions)
 As discussed in the previous sections blocking is undesirable for several reasons, including the dangers of deadlocks and reduced throughput in the system.
 In the following sections we discuss various non-blocking properties with different strength.